ironsheep/P2-vscode-extensions/InsertMode.md

 ### Settings: Align cursor style

 You can change the align cursor style from the preferences.
-Set the `overtype.ternaryCursorStyle` to either one of:
+Set the `spinInsertMode.ternaryCursorStyle` to either one of:

 - line
 - line-thin